 Just like any traditional bank, you can set up a joint, business or personal account with Starling.

 When you complete the sign-up process (explained later) you’ll receive your card through the post.

 From then on you can set up direct debits and standing orders via the app.

-All Starling Bank cards have contactless functionality and can be paired with Apple pay eliminating the need for the psychical card.
+All Starling Bank cards have contactless functionality and can be paired with Apple pay.

 Besides fulfilling the standard properties of a bank, Starling’s app has many money management features to take advantage of.